Main Street by Lewis -- Compellingly realistic.

-Factotum by Bukowski -- definitively vulgar & grim and exemplary of a particular time in 20th century American literature.
+Factotum by Bukowski -- Definitively vulgar & grim and exemplary of a particular time in 20th century American literature.

-Metamorphosis by Kafka -- a candid portrayal of the inherent disgust in responsibility and the complicated desire for freedom.
+Metamorphosis by Kafka -- A candid portrayal of the inherent disgust in responsibility and the complicated desire for freedom.

 I can't remember exactly what I was going through at the time but I was in a distinctly Kafka-esque mood thus the perfect time to pick up this classic.
 An extremely relatable and, again, candid read, it was fun to exacerbate my own circumstances and fit them into the picture that Kafka paints here.
 I understood Gregor as his miserable yet hopeful and kind self and it was interesting to think about how that laid the foundation for the disgust he felt in himself for not being able to provide better for his family while simultaneously feeling guilty about not wanting to have the burden in the first place.
 These responsibilities were thrust upon him and although there were some good sides to it (his love for his family being reflected in what he was able to do for them, in how much he could sacrifice for, say, his sister by sending her to the conservatory), those positives ultimately added to the guilt and subsequent disgust with himself.
 I take the transformation to be Kafka's method of forcing that inward disgust out into the open and forcing us to think about what it feels like to have those vulnerabilities out in the open.
 At first, I fully thought that the other people couldn't see the roach exterior (thanks to all the Metamorphosis memes I've seen in my day) but it's a sad, bitter, and still somehow hopeful look at exposing hidden vulnerabilities.
 Through Gregor's final sacrifice is his family able to realize their own ability an dachieve what Gregor had set out to do for them; through Gregor's final sacrifice is Gregor able to achieve what he set out to do and end his pain in one fell swoop.
 Everyone loses Gregor in the end (although Gregor's loss of himself is gradual and torturous, wrapped up in hi sunderstanding of what his family thinks of him throughout it all) and Gregor doesn't get to live on in his successes although they fulfill themselves nonetheless.